Chicago teachers face work stoppage in COVID-19 safety plan dispute

 The union has threatened to stop working altogether, form picket lines and strike if the district retaliates against any members who fail to report to school buildings.

-CPS CEO Janice Jackson on Sunday ordered 10,000 teachers to report to work in-person on Monday and warned those that do not have a valid reason for their absence will be considered absent without leave.
+Chicago Public Schools CEO Janice Jackson on Sunday ordered 10,000 teachers to report to work in-person on Monday and said those who did not have a valid reason for their absence would be considered absent without leave.
 She said they would be locked out of their remote systems on Monday if they do not report to work.

 The possible work stoppage in Chicago comes 15 months after the city’s teachers staged an 11-day strike over overcrowded classrooms, support staff levels and pay.